Vacuum loops in light-front field theory: Calculations in a finite volume: the DLCQ method

-The same pattern is valid also for the LF vacuum loops with three and four internal lines: the discrete representation of the corresponding $\gS_4(0)$ and $\gS_5(0)$ amplitudes involves two (three) summations with the result converging to the continuum result \cite{lmd}.
-Generalization to an arbitrary number of the internal lines is straightforward and may be of interest to the LF solution of the sine-Gordon model \cite{Grif,Burk}.
+The same pattern is valid also for the LF vacuum loops with four and more internal lines \cite{lmd}.
+This may be of interest for the LF solution of the sine-Gordon model \cite{Grif,Burk}.

-It is not difficult to generalize these results to the case of vacuum loops with internal lines corresponding to two fields with different masses like for example in the Yukawa model.
-Analogous calculations of the vacuum loops in $D=3+1$ scalar self-interacting models also agree with their SL analogs.
-In this case the corresponding integral diverges logarithmically in both schemes.

-Finally, we make a remark concerning one conceptual issue.
-It has been a long lasting concern that LF fields (scalar and fermion) have a singularity at $k^+=0$ that indicates certain pathology.
-It was suggested within an axiomatic approach that this singularity of the scalar field has to be dealt with by means of a specific class of test functions, vanishing at $k^+=0$ \cite{SS}.
-On the other hand, some physical effects were attributed to the zero mode, in particular within the Feynman perturbation theory with LF variables \cite{pach,brohw,baji}.
-Our results indicate a natural solution to this contradiction: when working within the genuine LF form (no reference to the Feynman perturbation theory), zero modes of the free scalar and fermion fields do not exist and there is no singularity issue related to $k^+=0$ mode.
-The physical results are correctly obtained without this type of the LF zero mode.